-The Management Commentary will provide the reader with key messages in relation to the council's year-end financial position for 2023/2024, as well as details on its performance for the year.
-As well as providing a summary of 2023/2024, the commentary also looks forward and provides detail on the council's future strategy and the challenges, risks and uncertainties it faces over the coming years, while working hard to maintain service delivery and meet the needs of the people of South Lanarkshire.
-Before this, the commentary will provide a brief introduction to the council area and its functions, as well as its key ambitions and achievements.
+The Management Commentary will provide the reader with key messages in relation to the council's year-end financial position for 2024/2025, as well as details on its performance for the year.
+As well as providing a summary of the most recent financial year, the commentary also looks forward and provides information relating to the council's future financial strategy and the challenges, risks and uncertainties it faces in the next few years, while we continue to work hard to maintain service delivery and meet the needs of the people of South Lanarkshire.
+To set the scene, the first section of the commentary will provide a brief introduction to the council area and its functions, as well as its key ambitions and achievements.